Allied Leaders of World War II: Franklin D. Roosevelt (Part 1)

 Most historians regard FDR as one of the top five best U.S. presidents.
 Not only did he save the U.S. economy during the Great Depression, he was the only president to serve three terms in office.

-While his accomplishments were many, in this lesson you will be primarily examining his role as a wartime president.
+While his accomplishments were many, this lesson will primarily examine his role as a wartime president.

-War broke out in Europe in 1939, and the British Prime Minister, Winston Churchill, attempted to persuade the Americans to join their cause on several occasions.
+War broke out in Europe in 1939, and the British Prime Minister, Winston Churchill, attempted to persuade the Americans to join their cause several times.
 Despite Churchill's efforts, President Roosevelt actively sought to keep the United States out of the war.

 He was well aware that war would cost the United States millions of dollars and thousands of lives.
 The U.S. had just resumed life after the Great Depression, and FDR did not wish to place another burden on the country.